Moeinh77/Image-Captioning-with-Beam-Search/README.md

 # Image Captioning using Xception Netowrk and Beam Search

-I tried to comment on the codeas much as possible, it should be easy to follow.
+I tried to comment on the code as much as possible, it should be easy to follow.
+Feel free to use the trained model in your own projects.
+I have included the weight of the trained model.

 ### Examples of the outputs: